ansemin/HydroFast/README.md

 2. **On your phone**:
     - Turn on your personal hotspot.
 3. **On your laptop**:
-    - Connect your Wi-Fi to your phone’s hotspot (this ensures both devices are on the same network, which is needed for Expo Go testing to work).
+    - Connect your Wi-Fi to your phone's hotspot (this ensures both devices are on the same network, which is needed for Expo Go testing to work).
-4. Open **2 terminals** (you can use PowerShell if you’re using Windows).
+4. Open **2 terminals** (you can use PowerShell if you're using Windows).
 5. In both terminals, change directory to the `woundApp2` folder:
     ```bash
     cd woundApp2